MeryemCiftciAly/my_sql_journey/03_projects/apex-core/README.md

-## Apex-Core: Advanced SQL & Data Analytics Simulation ## <br>
+## Apex-Core: Advanced SQL & Data Analytics Simulation  <br>
-### Project Overview: ### This repository contains a scenario-based simulation of a high-growth platform managing complex user accounts and transactional data.
+### Project Overview: T
+This repository contains a scenario-based simulation of a high-growth platform managing complex user accounts and transactional data.
 It serves as a daily practice environment for intermediate to advanced PostgreSQL queries, focusing on real-world operational challenges.

 The Goal To solve business-critical problems using data-driven insights.